 Now begins the era of the meta-analysis, where researchers look at hundreds of studies

 and apply scientific principles to find those that do the best job of randomizing and controlling for compounding factors, such as smoking, obesity, lack of exercise and many other lifestyles issues.
-That means that a specific study, which may or may not meet certain standards, can't "tip the balance" one way or another.
+That means a specific study, which may or may not meet certain standards, can't "tip the balance" one way or another.
 We take a look at some of the years.
 The results for coffee?
 Mostly good.

 2001 headline: Coffee increases risk of urinary tract cancer